 Spilanthes plantings bloom from mid June through September and are wonderful additions to border gardens, as accent plants or container vegetation with their bronze hued foliage and eye-popping blooms.
 Growing only about 12 to 15 inches tall and 18 inches across, Spilanthes plantings compliment other plants with yellow and red blooms or even foliage such as coleus varietals.

 Spilanthes toothache plant is generally propagated via seed and is suitable for cultivation in USDA zones 9-11.
 Toothache plant is quite easy to grow and is resistant to disease, insects and even our rabbit friends.

-So, how to grow spilanthes is as simple as sowing in full sun to partial shade 10-12 inches apart.
-Keep the soil moderately moist as the plant dislikes saturated or boggy ground, so resultant stem rot or general poor growth is likely.
+So, how to grow spilanthes is as simple as sowing in full sun to partial shade 10 to 12 inches apart.
+Keep the soil moderately moist as the plant dislikes saturated or boggy ground and stem rot or general poor growth is likely.

 Spilanthes Herb Care

 Spilanthes herb care is straightforward as long as over-watering is avoided and spring and summer temperatures are adequate.
 Spilanthes toothache plant is native to tropical climes, so it does not respond well to cold temperatures and is not tolerant of frost.

 Uses for Spilanthes Herb